Trump calls judge 'crooked' after facing a warning of jail time if he violates a trial gag order

 Wisconsin and Michigan are among a handful of battleground states expected to decide the 2024 election.

-For Trump to win both states, he must do well in suburban areas like the areas outside of Milwaukee and Saginaw, Michigan, where he will hold Wednesday's events.
+For Trump to win both states, he must do well in suburban areas like the areas outside of Milwaukee and Saginaw, Michigan, where he visited Wednesday.
 He underperformed in suburban areas during this year's primary even as he dominated the Republican field overall.

 Trump has repeatedly falsely said that the 2020 election was stolen from him.
 Trump's losses in battleground states in 2020 have withstood recounts, audits and reviews by the Justice Department and outside observers.